top of page

 • Government buildings

-Clients must travel to the notary during posted business hours and wait their turn.
+Clients must travel to the location during business hours and typically wait for service.

-Office notaries work well for simple, non-urgent documents when travel and scheduling are not an issue.
+Office notaries can work well for simple, non-urgent documents when timing and travel aren’t concerns.

 What Is a Mobile Notary?

-A mobile notary is a commissioned notary public who travels to the signer’s location to perform notarizations.
+A mobile notary is a commissioned notary who travels to the signer’s location.

 • Homes